AlexDocking/Eco-Mods/Ecompatible/src/Mods/UserCode/Ecompatible/Tools/README - MODDERS.md

 ## Axe

+- `ValueResolvers.Tools.Axe.FractionOfTreeToSliceWhenFelled` (float).
+	- Can be used to automatically slice up this fraction of the tree when it is felled.
+	- Context should be at least:
+		> User User;
+		> ToolItem ToolUsed;
+		> TreeEntity Tree;

-- Can pick up split logs up to the carry limit and not just the log item's max stack size.
+- Without doing anything extra, players can also pick up split logs up to the carry limit and not just the log item's max stack size.
 In the vanilla game these are one and the same, but now multiple mods can apply modifiers to the carry limit and have them work together and be applied to picking up sliced logs.

 ## If you need to replace the "ShovelItem.Dig" implementation